The "Corona traffic light" for classroom teaching

 First semester students

-If the incidence of infection permits, there should be special classroom events for students in their first semester of study under safety conditions.
+If the infection situation permits, special attendance events for students in their first semester can be offered under security conditions.
 These are intended to familiarize first-semester students with the regular operations of a university and also to promote networking among students.
-We ask for your understanding for the different treatment of the newly enrolled students.
+Special first semester events are possible as long as the Corona traffic light is on yellow.

 Health declaration (in German)